 - Illegal Activity (such as selling drugs or sexual solicitation)

 - Harassment or Bullying

 - Nudity or Pornography

 - Underage Users

 We use a mix of automated moderation and human review at Grindr.
+You may be warned in the app before your account is banned.
 We also may remove profile text or images instead of banning a profile to give someone a second chance before banning.
 Banning is a last resort and we don’t like to do it!